qiaochen/LLM_RAG_papers/README.md

 		- Traditional  retrieval system such as [Lucene](https://lucene.apache.org/) based [Solr](https://solr.apache.org/) and  [Elasticsearch](https://www.elastic.co/downloads/elasticsearch) can be a rescue in such scenarios.
 They are based on classic techniques such as BM25 and inverted index.

 > Comments
 > With a competent LLM and good retrieval system accompanied by techniques like [Chain of Thoughts Prompting](https://arxiv.org/abs/2201.11903), RAG has the potential to perform comparably well or even better than fine-tuned LLMs in a new domain.
-It is also much more flexible to manipulate external knowledge bases for updating or filtering knowledge.
-However, the potential new bottlenecks now are:
+It is also much more flexible to manipulate external knowledge for updating or filtering information.
+However, the potentially incurred new bottlenecks now are:
 >      1) A good retriever and/or a reranker
 >      2) the ability of LLM that can distracting